anitsh/anitsh/README.md

 is knowing the proper time.
 That judgement comes only with the experience of solving problems and reflecting on their solutions.
-— Programming Pearls, 2nd Edition:
+— Programming Pearls, 2nd Edition

 Principle of Alignment: